zirkoni/zmenu/README.md

     - Up/down arrow keys
     - Enter runs currently selected item
     - Esc to exit
-    - UPDATE: You can type a number to jump to index
+    - You can also type a number to jump to index
         - Enter and escape keys work for accept/exit here as well